ppone/docs/integrations/cybersource.md

-# Worldpay Integration
+# CyberSource Integration

-This document details how to connect the [Worldpay](https://worldpay.com) payment gateway to accept payments and how our integration works.
+This document details how to connect the [CyberSource](https://cybersource.com) payment gateway to accept payments and how our integration works.

 ## Capabilities

-The Worldpay payment gateway on Invoiced supports the following features:
+The CyberSource payment gateway on Invoiced supports the following features:

 - [Credit card payments](/docs/payments/card)
 - [ACH payments](/docs/payments/ach) (U.S. only)